Michelle J. Shapiro

 - Former board chairman: Represented the former chair of the board of a technology company in DOJ and SEC investigations of alleged stock options backdating.
 No charges were brought against the client, although others were prosecuted.

-Prior to joining Arent Fox, Michelle practiced white collar criminal defense at a large multinational law firm and a white collar litigation boutique in Manhattan.
+Prior to joining Arent Fox, Michelle practiced white collar criminal defense at a large multinational law firm and a white collar litigation boutique in Manhattan, NY.

 Publications, Presentations, and Recognitions